eirikeg1/premier-league-stats/README.md

 Uses the premier league fantasy API to fetch premier league data.

+*WORK IN PROGESS* - Currently only reads in static data for the season (players, teams, fixtures and dates)

 ## Future plans (in no particular order)
 * Train Machine learning models to analyze statistics
 * Implement other methods to analyze statistics